giantswarm/gitops-template/docs/add_appcr.md

     cat <<EOF > kustomization.yaml
     apiVersion: kustomize.config.k8s.io/v1beta1
     buildMetadata: [originAnnotations]
+    # configuration override block start - include only if overriding default config from the Template
     configMapGenerator:
       - files:
           - values=override_config.yaml
         name: ${WC_NAME}-${APP_NAME}-user-values
     generatorOptions:
       disableNameSuffixHash: true
+    # configuration override block end
     kind: Kustomization
     patchesStrategicMerge:
       - config_patch.yaml
     resources:
       - ../../../../../../../../${APP_TEMPLATE_PATH}
+      - secret.enc.yaml # only if including a secret
     ```

-    In unlikely case you're not going to override the configuration from the Template App (probably makes sense only if
-    you override Secret only), please remove the `patchesStrategicMerge:` section and skip the following two points, which
-    describe how to create config patch configuration.
+    Please note, that the block marked "configuration override block" is needed only if you override the default (from the
+    Template) config and the `- secret.enc.yaml` only if you override the secret.
+If you don't override any, skip both
+    parts in `kustomization.yaml` and also skip next three configuration points below.

-1. Create a patch configuration file, that will enhance your App Template with a `userConfig` attribute (refer to
+1. (optional - if you override either config or secret) Create a patch configuration file, that will enhance your App
+    Template with a `userConfig` attribute (refer to
     [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details about how `config`
     and `userConfig` properties of App CR are used).